dwave-examples/template/CONTRIBUTING.md

 Feel free to copy the `.circleci/` directory into your example's root directory.
 Once approved, we will make sure that your example is set up on our CircleCI account.

+To ensure your example runs in [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), copy the `.devcontainer/` directory into your example's root directory.

 ### Code